cucumber/docs/content/cucumber/cucumber.yml.md

 \[user@system project] cucumber -p bvt
 ```

-The execution of a profile simply requires the use of the flag `--profile` or `-p`.
+Simply use the flag `--profile` or `-p` to execute Cucumber with a profile.

-During execution you can also specify additional parameters alongside the profile.
+You can still use other command line arguments alongside `--profile` or `-p`,
+if desired.

 ```bash
 \[user@system project] cucumber --profile html_report --tags ~@wip
 ```

-Even multiple profiles can be specified together.
-The following executes all the features and scenarios tagged as @bvt with the specified progress and html output.
+Multiple profiles can even be specified together.
+The following executes all
+Features and Scenarios tagged `@bvt`, with the specified progress and HTML
+output.

 ```bash
 \[user@system project] cucumber -p html_report -p bvt